onecodex/rust-bfield/README.md

 ### _🚧 Current Limitations of the `rust-bfield` Implementation_
 This implementation has several current limitations:
 * **`u32` Values**: Currently, this implementation only permits storing `u32` values, though those can trivially be mapped to any other arbitrary values, e.g., by using them as indices for an array of mapped values (`[value1, value2, value3, ...]`).
-* **Immutable B-fields**: While the B-field data structure can be implemented in a mutable fashion, this implementation only provides an immutable B-field, i.e., `values` **should not be inserted** after the final construction of the B-field.
 * **No Parameter Selection Assistance**: Currently, the `create` function requires manually specifying all of the B-field parameters.
 A future interface might automatically (and deterministically) select optimal parameters based on input information about the number of discrete `values` ( $\theta$ below) and desired false positive and indeterminacy error rates ( $\alpha$ and $\beta$ below, respectively).
 * **No Higher-Level Insertion Management**: Because creation of a B-field with no indeterminacy error $(\beta\approx0)$ requires setting `n_secondaries` number of inserts (e.g., ~4), it is necessary to iterate through all inserted elements `n_secondaries` times (see [benchmark.rs](benches/benchmark.rs) for a crude example).
 A higher-level insertion function would take an `Iterable` data structure and manage performing the proper number of repeated insertions for the end-user.